 Make It Easier To Opt-In To Your Pipeline

 You may feel the need to vet every employee who gets added to your pipeline, but this can become time-consuming for your recruiters.
 You don’t have to talk to everyone interested in getting career updates from you.
-You should have opt-in forms for your pipeline on your career page.
-You should also occasionally share those opt-in opportunities on social media so your followers can get career updates from your company.
+Instead, have opt-in forms for your pipeline on your career page.
+Share those opt-in opportunities on social media so your followers can get career updates from your company.
 When potential employees know about your career emails or database, they have a better chance to opt into it.

 Keep An Eye On Your Reputation